nicolaswill/codeql-workshop-runtime-values-c/session/session.md

   allocSizeExpr = buffer.(Call).getArgument(0) and
   bufferSize = allocSizeExpr.getValue().toInt() and
   //
-  // Ensure alloc and buffer access are in the same function
+  // Ensure buffer access is to the correct allocation.
   // char *buf  = ... buf[0];
   //       ^^^  --->  ^^^
   // or